Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 //Contents section to follow.

 ## User Experience (UX)

-### Site aim & purpose
-*User Experience*
- - Primary users will be fans, wishing to learn about,
+### Brief

+The site's users are fans and potential fans who wish to learn more about the band's history and the band members, and possibly book them for shows.\
+\
+The bands management are interested in selling more of their music/merchandiseand getting more gigs.

+#### The aim of this website
+- Provide a useful rescource for band fans to keep to to date.
+    *Including*
-    - bands history
+    - Band News.
+    - Tickets to upcomming band shows.
-    - band members
+    - Ability to book band for events.
-    - bookings

-*Client Experience*
+- Provide a branding centric and cohesive experience.
+- Provide users with the abilty to listen to recent band tracks from anywhere on the site.

+## In addition
+Owing to the pandemic related cancelations of all band shows.\
+An area was created for band members to showcase their 'studio sessions'.
+Allowing fans to still enjoy and interact with the band.
+And providing the bands management team with referals for the band YouTube channel.

+#### The goals of the band & management
-- The website owners have highlighted,
+The website owners have highlighted,
 - selling more of their music & merchandise
 - getting more gigs

+// User stories to follow

 ### Design & Planning
 ![logo](https://github.com/asdub/yellow-lemon-MP1/blob/master/yellow-lemon-logo-small.png "Yellow Lemon Logo")